neilpeterson/talk-terraform-workshop/05-terraform-functions/README.md

 ## Module Overview

 Terraform functions allow us to transform, manipulate, and combine strings of text.
 This is useful for instance when wanting to control the CASING of a resource name.
-For more information on Terraform functions, see [Built-in Terraform Functiond](https://www.terraform.io/docs/configuration/functions.html).

 ## Use the Terraform console